Below is a list of all the countries that are currently recognized by the International Olympic Committee as National

 - Turks & Caicos Islands

 In 2013, the International Olympic Committee insisted that it does not recognise National Olympic Committees for Abkhazia or South Ossetia after the Russian Olympic Committee listed the two Georgian rebel regions as separate entities on its database for the Sochi 2014 Olympics and Paralympics.
 The IOC recognizes an NOC for Georgia (which has jurisdiction over the whole territory of Georgia) but does not recognize an NOC for Abkhazia or South Ossetia.

 - Macau has a National Olympic Committee (the Macau Olympic Committee) but it is not a member of the International Olympic Committee (IOC), so cannot compete at the Olympics.
 It has been a member of the Olympic Council of Asia (OCA) since 1989, and so can compete at the Asian Games.

 - Country Codes for past and present participating countries.

-- Number of countries participating the the Olympics for each Olympiad.
+- Number of countries participating at the Olympics for each Olympiad.